 Twin-sharing/double accommodation in a 3-star hotel in Kathmandu including breakfast

-Twin-sharing guesthouse accommodation during the trek in the Manaslu region for 12 nights
+Twin-sharing or dormitory guesthouse accommodation during the trek in the Manaslu region for 12 nights

-Surface transfer from Kathmandu – Machha Khola and Tal – Kathmandu in a private trourist vehicle.
+Surface transfer from Kathmandu – Machha Khola and Tal – Kathmandu in a private tourist vehicle.

 Manaslu Conservation Area Permit (MCAP), Annapurna Conservation Area Permit (ACAP), Trekkers Management Information System (TIMS) permit and Restricted Area fee for trekking